-Since our early beginnings, all we have tried to do is to provide a structured and disciplined environment for those youngsters who will eventually make up the nucleus of your organization.
+Since the program's beginnings, we have tried to provide a structured and disciplined environment for youngsters who will eventually make up the nucleus of your organization.
 Our approach is a tried method that has been so successful that other countries have adopted our mission, goals and objectives, and guiding principles.
 And we do it the old fashion way, with firmness, fairness, dignity, and compassion.

-The National Headquarters staff is at your disposal to lend any and all assistance hoping that we can to make your jobs just a little bit easier.
+The Headquarters Young Marines staff is at your disposal to lend any and all assistance hoping that we can to make your jobs just a little bit easier.
 We will offer periodic training opportunities in your area and, once a year host the Adult Leaders Conference.
-In addition, we have available to you, on our web site at www.youngmarines.com/members, our Registered Adult Manuals.
+In addition, we have available to you, below, our application forms.

 There must be a least one Marine in good standing – Former, retired, reserve or active duty who is willing to serve as the Unit Commander.